 Used ITU-T H.248.50 packages: FIXTHIS.

 Address prioritization rules: The basic rules for address prioritization are described in clause 4.1.2.1/[IETF RFC 5245].
-The purpose of ICE IPv4/IPv6 dual stack fairness support may demand for other prioritization algorithms, see [b-IETF ice-dualstack].
-The applicable prioritization rules should be explicitly part of an H.248 profile specification in case that an H.248 entity is responsible for that ICE function.
+The purpose of ICE multihomed and IPv4/IPv6 dual stack fairness support may demand for other prioritization algorithms, see [b-IETF ice-dualstack] and Appendix V. The applicable prioritization rules should be explicitly part of an H.248 profile specification in case that an H.248 entity is responsible for that ICE function.

-{Editor’s note (2014-11 meeting): above list item is generic, but mentions [b-IETF ice-dualstack] as example.
-That reference might be removed again dependent on progress in IETF.}

 3) Call/session control signalling: generate SDP Offer (for SIP signalling)

 Purpose: generate SDP Offer content (if originating side).